cdot/SVGcut/README.md

 If we now switch the machine origin to "Bounding Box", then the lower left corner of the bounding box becomes machine (0,0), and the top right is (60,30), as shown by the magenta letters.

 As well as the "SVG page" and "Bounding box" origins, you can also generate Gcode to add an additional offset to the origin.
 For example, if you want to move the machine origin several times and repeat the same cut.
 This is achieved using G codes - you are recommended to read [The Machining Doctor](https://www.machiningdoctor.com/gcodes/g54/) for more.

+# COPYRIGHT
+Copyright 2014 Todd Fleming
+Copyright 2024-2025 Crawford Currie

+SVG2Gcode is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+SVG2Gcode is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with SVG2Gcode.
+If not, see <http://www.gnu.org/licenses/>.